 Use mission-level permission overrides for high-risk work

-For missions that touch critical infrastructure, production configuration, or security-sensitive files, set a restrictive permission profile at mission creation: limit to specific paths, require Ask-First for all terminal commands, and disable external MCP access.
+For missions that touch critical infrastructure, production configuration, or security-sensitive files, set a restrictive permission profile at mission creation: limit to specific paths, require Ask-First for all terminal commands, and lock the tool palette down to the minimum action set the mission needs.
 The mission-level override applies to all workers spawned by that mission, regardless of their default permission level.

 What’s Next